mxenabled/react-native-widget-sdk/README.md

 You can configure the state and behaviour of the widget with the following component props:

-- `uiMessageWebviewUrlScheme`: Used in postMessages and OAuth redirects.
+- `uiMessageWebviewUrlScheme`: Used as the scheme that MX will redirect to at the end of OAuth.
+This must be a scheme that your application responds to.
-  Defaults to `mx`.
   See [OAuth redirects](#oauth-redirects) for additional information.
 - `language`: Load the widget in the specified language.
 Defaults to `en-US`.
   See [language
   options](https://docs.mx.com/api#connect_configuring_connect_language_options)